10 hidden gems in New York

-Indulge your inner globetrotter at the intimate and lesser-known Explorer’s Club Headquarters on the Upper East Side.
+Indulge your inner globetrotter at the intimate and lesser-known Explorer’s Club Headquarters on the Upper East Side with their range of guest speaker events from scientists and adventurers.
 Established in 1904, the club was a place for explorers and global adventurers to share their expedition tales and resulting scientific discoveries.
 The four floors of the headquarters (an ornate townhouse) are stuffed with treasures and artifacts from wayfaring voyages to all four corners of the globe.
 Warning: this epic hidden gem causes serious wanderlust.

 5. Please Don’t Tell Secret Bar